 As our partner for these detailed performance analyses, MSI provided the hardware we needed to test Shadow of War on a bunch of different AMD and Nvidia GPUs, multiple CPUs, and several laptops—see below for the full details.
 And if it's not clear, Mozû is here purely for entertainment value.
+Full details of our test equipment and methodology are detailed in our Performance Analysis 101 article.
 Thanks, MSI!

 The first thing you need to know is that the only mods you're going to be able to run will be memory hacks, like if you want to change the field of view from the default.

 Do you prefer keyboard and mouse as your weapon of choice, or do you use a controller?
 It doesn't matter—Mozû will kill you regardless.
 But both will work, and you can customize their key/button mappings as you see fit.
 You can even run on an ultrawide display if you think that will give you an advantage, though cutscenes and videos will be cropped for 'artistic' reasons.

 When all of that inevitably fails to defeat Mozû, try to improve your skill level, aka framerates.
 The main way to step up your game is to adjust your settings.
 Higher fps is critical so that you can't blame your next death on stutters and lag.
 And if you want to run with the ultra quality crowd, that may require investments in new hardware.

 Here's some benchmark data to help you out.
 (Yes, Mozû likes statistics—it was his minor at the Orc Academy!)
 But first, let me tell you about the local blacksmith, MSI.

 Choose your weapon (aka hardware)